Kissing Bug Facts & Information

 Coloring: They are dark colored, usually brown or black.
 Some species have red, yellow, or tan markings on the abdomen.

 Kissing bugs live in many states across the country.
 They sometimes invade homes, especially in suburban and rural areas.
+Outdoors they can be found in dog houses, rodent nests, under porches, and in leaf piles.

 Kissing bugs got their name early in the twentieth century because they are known to draw blood from the face of the victim.
 These bugs feed on blood from mammals such as: